-The Lake~Sumter MPO will intermittently examine the socio-economic characteristics of the region to understand the ethnicities, income levels, and languages that are used in this region and develop strategies to communicate with these population segments.
-The MPO will attempt to ensure that public notices and advertisements are published in Spanish and minority newspapers, and will maintain a list of those MPO staff members who speak a language other than English to provide points of contact for persons needing information.
+The Lake[~]Sumter MPO will annually examine the socio-economic characteristics of the region to understand the ethnicities, income levels, and languages that are used in this region and develop strategies to communicate with these population segments.
+The MPO will attempt to ensure that public notices and meeting materials are published in Spanish or other non-English language when requested and will maintain a list of those MPO staff members who speak a language other than English to provide points of contact for persons needing information.